 - Freshly ground black pepper

-- 8 Tbsp.* Yakisoba Sauce (or the seasonings that comes with the Yakisoba package)
+- 8 Tbsp.* yakisoba sauce or make homemade (or the seasonings that comes with the yakisoba package)

 - 1 pkg Yakisoba Noodles